neeleshpandey/shoppy-store/README.md

 A Single place E-commerce Store where you can list multiple products to be purchased by customers This Project is built using Medusa, Next.js and Typescript.
+It includes products screen, cart, checkout and payment.